pandas-dev/pandas/doc/source/enhancingperf.rst

 Cython (Writing C extensions for pandas)
 ----------------------------------------

-For many use cases writing pandas in pure Python and numpy is sufficient.
+For many use cases writing pandas in pure Python and NumPy is sufficient.
 In some computationally heavy applications however, it can be possible to achieve sizeable speed-ups by offloading work to `cython <http://cython.org/>`__.

-This tutorial assumes you have refactored as much as possible in python, for example trying to remove for loops and making use of numpy vectorization, it's always worth optimising in Python first.
+This tutorial assumes you have refactored as much as possible in python, for example trying to remove for loops and making use of NumPy vectorization, it's always worth optimising in Python first.

 This tutorial walks through a "typical" process of cythonizing a slow computation.